tundish/blathnaid/blathnaid/book/chapters.rst

 “What does it mean?” he wondered.

-“There is going to be trouble for a while,” replied the Blacksmith, “but it can’t be helped.
+“There is going to be trouble for a time,” replied the Blacksmith, “but it can’t be helped.

 “They carry a message,” he said.